tonetheman/rpath_linking/readme.md

 	gcc -o junk testf.c -lf -L.
 ```

-You will get a binary that during the build is looking for libf.so and it is using the current directory tacked onto the search path.
+You will get a binary that during the build is looking for libf.so.1 and it is using the current directory tacked onto the search path.

 But the binary ```junk``` will still fail when you try to run it!
 Because in order to run ```junk``` needs a shared object file named libf.so.1 and you can verify that with this command